Don’t fall victim…

 10.Use Antivirus products

-Strongly consider using an email security solution such as Mimecast or Serviced Cloud Anti-Spam.
+Strongly consider using an email security solution such as Mimecast or HTL Anti-Spam.
 These defend against identified email threats.
 Mimecast integrates cloud based archiving and redundancy features that work with Microsoft Office and Google Apps for Work.

 If in doubt, delete.